jermdavis/BlogTextAdventure/README.md

-# Blog Text AdventureEngine Example
+# Blog Text Adventure Example

 A very simple text adventure built as an example for a blog series.

 ## Projects:

-* AdventureEngine - core code and classes for building simple text Adventure games.
+* AdventureEngine - a library with core code and classes for building simple text Adventure games.
 * ExampleTextAdventure - an example text Adventure console app built using AdventureEngine

 ## Walkthrough